-A reduction in liabilities with consequent recovery of Free working capital ratio made it possible to reach the current result of 1.48, obtained by the ratio between the total current assets (EUR 15,013,448) and the total current liabilities (EUR 10,169,311).
+A reduction in liabilities with consequent recovery of Free working capital ratio made it possible to reach the current result of 1.69, obtained by the ratio between the total current assets (EUR 13,468,322) and the total current liabilities (EUR 7,955,214).

-The constant monitoring of the Cash Flow has allowed the maximization of the capital resources invested in compliance with the Investment Policy approved by the Finance Audit Committee (FAC) in 2020.
+The constant monitoring of the Cash Flow has allowed the maximization of the capital resources invested in compliance with the Investment Policy (doc.
+C94 6.3) approved by the Council in 2020.

-Reasonable provisions and reserves have been recorded (or maintained from previous years) to protect ICCROM's operations in the event that it is necessary to deal with situations deriving from a climate of growing general economic difficulty.
-Provisions have been taken for the after service health insurance fund, and for potential delay with payment of fee contributions by Member States.
-In addition, ICCROM has also kept the provision created in 2020 to face the expenses related to building maintenance, devolving this amount to the Programme activities.
+Reasonable provisions and reserves have been maintained from previous years to protect ICCROM's operations in the event that it is necessary to deal with situations deriving from a climate of growing general economic difficulty.
+Provisions have been taken for the after-service health insurance fund, and for potential delay with payment of fee contributions by Member States.
+In addition, ICCROM has also kept the provision created in 2020 to face the expenses related to extraordinary activities.